-The Bioethics Programme is part of UNESCO's Division of the Ethics of Science and Technology in the Social and Human Sciences Sector.
+The Bioethics Programme is part of UNESCO's Social and Human Sciences Sector.
 It is primarily responsible for the Secretariat of two advisory bodies: the International Bioethics Committee (IBC), composed of 36 independent experts, and the Intergovernmental Bioethics Committee (IGBC), composed of representatives of 36 Member States.
 These Committees cooperate to produce advice, recommendations and proposals that each submits to the Director-General for consideration by UNESCO's governing bodies.

 The Programme has developed four main action areas:

 - Intellectual forum